IbrahimBashir123/Ibrahim-CV/README.md

 * Learning by teaching, research, communication, training, analytical skills, strategy games, customer service, problem-solving, project management, planning, Git, Git Hub, Git Lab.

+# PROJECTS

+* Build a portfolio website
+* Using HTML & CSS
+* It includes personal information.
+Similar to a CV in a
+* dynamic way and viewers can see the comments.